daktronics/cef-mixer/README.md

 # CEF Offscreen-Rendering (OSR) Mixer Demo

-A sample application to demonstrate how to use the proposed OnAcceleratedPaint() callback when using CEF for HTML off-screen rendering.
+A sample application to demonstrate how to use the proposed `OnAcceleratedPaint()` callback when using CEF for HTML off-screen rendering.
 This application uses [pull request 158][pr158] for CEF which improves the OSR rendering performance.

 # Build Instructions

+1. If you don't have it already - install CMake

-1. Download CEF and apply the [pull request][pr158] to create a custom build or download an example binary distribution
+2. Download CEF and apply the [pull request][pr158] to create a custom build or download an example binary distribution
     * [x64 sample binary distribution (Release build only)][x64_build]
     * [x86 sample binary distribution (Release build only)][x86_build]
     * The above sample distributions are not supported official builds - they are intended for testing/demo purposes.

-2. From a command prompt set the environment variable CEF_ROOT to the location of your CEF binary distribution.
+3. From a command prompt set the environment variable CEF_ROOT to the location of your CEF binary distribution.
 Then run the gen_vs2017.bat script.

 ```Batchfile
 > set CEF_ROOT=<path\to\cef\binary-distribution>
 > gen_vs2017.bat
 ```

-3. Open the build/cefmixer.sln solution in Visual Studio
+4. Open the build/cefmixer.sln solution in Visual Studio
-4. Build the ALL_BUILD project
+5. Build the ALL_BUILD project
-5. Run the cefmixer.exe application
+6. Run the cefmixer.exe application

 # Usage
 Once the cefmixer.exe is built, it can be run without any arguments - in which case it will automatically navigate to https://webglsamples.org/aquarium/aquarium.html